WILSON, N.C. (WNCT) People and Places take us to Wilson this week, specifically east Wilson.

 Both buildings now showcase Wilson’s African American heritage.

-Heritage that includes Myers himself.
+A heritage that includes Myers himself.
 The musician co-founded The Monitors in 1957.
-The group once included Grammy Award winning vocalist Roberta Flack.
+The group once included Grammy Award-winning vocalist Roberta Flack.

 “It’s not about me,” said Myers.
 It’s definitely not about me.
 I’m just so concerned that we don’t forget where we’ve come from, or forget those people who risked their lives.”